Highlights from the Ratings and Financial Report for Conagra Brands Inc. (CAG)

-Conagra Brands Inc. (NYSE:CAG) went down by -8.22% from its latest closing price compared to the recent 1-year high of $39.09.
-The company’s stock price has collected -10.32% of loss in the last five trading sessions.
+Conagra Brands Inc. (NYSE:CAG) went up by 4.88% from its latest closing price compared to the recent 1-year high of $39.09.
+The company’s stock price has collected -6.32% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/06/22 that Conagra Sees Omicron Variant Stressing Food Supply Chains As Demand Stays High

 Is It Worth Investing in Conagra Brands Inc. (NYSE :CAG) Right Now?

-Conagra Brands Inc. (NYSE:CAG) scored a price-to-earnings ratio above its average ratio, recording 13.58 x from its present earnings ratio.
-Plus, the 36-month beta value for CAG is at 0.77.
+Conagra Brands Inc. (NYSE:CAG) scored a price-to-earnings ratio above its average ratio, recording 13.86 x from its present earnings ratio.
+Plus, the 36-month beta value for CAG is at 0.80.
+Opinions of the stock are interesting as 3 analysts out of 16 who provided ratings for Conagra Brands Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 11 rated it as “hold,” and 0 as “sell.”

 The Top 5 Ways to Trade a Potential $800 Billion Metaverse